flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/generating-from-docx-templates.md

 sidebar_position: 2
 ---

-# Generating from docx templates
+# Generating from pdf templates

 Used to generate documents based on previously defined document templates.
-The following example covers generating documents using DOCX templates.
+The following example covers generating documents using PDF templates.

 ## Define needed Kafka topics